Signum/ispmail-bookworm-ansible/README.md

 # Usage

-Prepare a (new) server with Debian Bullseye.
+Prepare a (new) server with Debian Bookworm.

 Install Ansible and Git: